redhat-cop/namespace-configuration-operator/README.md

 Although not enforced by the operator the general expectation is that the NamespaceConfig CR will be used to create objects inside the selected namespace.

+Examples of NamespaceConfig usages can be found [here](./examples/namespace-config/readme.md)

 ## GroupConfig

 The `GroupConfig` CR allows specifying one or more objects that will be created in the selected Group.